Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 {% end %}

 Definitely yes!
-Everything above 200ms is unacceptable here.
+Everything above 200ms (from our napkin maths) is unacceptable here.
 Memory pressure was an important problem, and it's now solved, but it wasn't the only problem.

-### Lock Contention
+## Lock Contention

 The assiduous reader may have noticed that we are still dealing with a lock here.